valhalla/valhalla-docs/map-matching/api-reference.md

 There are two separate map-matching service calls that perform different operations on an input set of latitude,longitude coordinates.

 The first action is called trace_route.
-The trace_route action takes a list of latitude,longitude coordinates, for example from a GPS trace, and turns it into a route result.
+The trace_route action takes the mode and a list of latitude,longitude coordinates, for example from a GPS trace, and turns it into a route result.
 Sample use cases for trace_route include:
 * Sharing a recorded route.
 Turn a recorded GPS trace into a route, complete with shape snapped to the road network and a set of guidance directions.
 An example is turning a GPS traces from a bike route into a set of narrative instructions.

 The second action is called trace_attributes.
-The trace_attributes action takes a GPS trace or latitude, longitude positions from a portion of an existing route and returns detailed attribution along the portion of the route.
+The trace_attributes action takes the mode and a GPS trace or latitude, longitude positions from a portion of an existing route and returns detailed attribution along the portion of the route.
 This includes details for each section of road along the path as well as any intersections along the path.
 Sample use cases include:
 * Just-in-time information for navigation.
 Returning full details along an entire route can create a very large payload.
 Regular route responses from Valhalla include shape and a set of maneuvers along each route leg.
 The maneuvers are a generalization of the path to simplify the description.
 Detailed attributes and localization of attributes along a maneuver would require significant additions to the route response.
 For long and even moderate length routes this can be wasteful, as the chances of re-routing along a long route are high.
 An alternate approach is to request detailed information “just-in-time” for portions of the upcoming route.
 * Speed limits.
 Speed limits along a path are a good example of just-in-time information that can be used for navigation.
 A single maneuver in a route (US-1 for example) may have many different speed limits along the full length of the maneuver.
 The trace_attributes action allows speed limits along each road segment to be determined and associated to portions of a maneuver.
 * Obtaining way Ids.
 Another use case is to turn a GPS trace into a set of way Ids that match the trace.
 The trace_attributes action enables this.